William W. Campbell (New York congressman)

-William Wallace Campbell (June 10, 1806 – September 7, 1881) was an American author, historian, lawyer and politician from New York.
+William Wallace Campbell (June 10, 1806 – September 7, 1881) was an American writer, historian, lawyer and politician from New York.

 Life

 He was born in Cherry Valley, Otsego County, New York, the son of Judge James S. Campbell, and grandson of American Revolutionary War Colonel Samuel Campbell and Jane Campbell.
 He attended the common schools, and graduated from Union College in 1827.
 He studied law, was admitted to the bar in 1831, and commenced practice in New York City.

 He was elected on the American ticket to the 29th United States Congress, holding office from March 4, 1845, to March 3, 1847.

 He was a justice of the Superior Court of New York City from 1849 to 1855.
 He was a justice of the New York Supreme Court from 1857 to 1865, and ex officio a judge of the New York Court of Appeals in 1865.

 He was a Republican member of the New York State Assembly (Otsego Co., 1st D.) in 1869.

 He was an author and engaged in historical work.
 His works include: